tkc49/kintone-form/readme.txt

 === Form data to kintone ===
-Contributors:
+Contributors: tkc49
 Tags: cybozu, kintone, crm, database, custom field, contact form 7, form Requires at least: 4.8
 Tested up to: 4.8
-Stable tag: 1.0.1
+Stable tag: 1.0.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The data of kintone can be reflected on WordPress.
+This plugin can import data sent from Contact form 7 into kintone.

 == Description ==

-The data of kintone can be reflected on WordPress.
+This plugin can import data sent from Contact form 7 into kintone.

 = What is kintone? =